sorbet/sorbet/website/docs/cli.md

 ---
 id: cli
-title: Command Line Reference
+title: Command Line Quickstart
+sidebar_label: CLI Quickstart
 ---

 Sorbet has a wealth of command line options; we'll only be covering a subset of them here.
-For the full set of available options, check the help at the command
+See the [Command Line Reference](cli-ref.md) for the full set of available options, or check the help at the command line:
-line:

 ```bash
 # to learn about available srb subcommands